Submissions closed 24th January 2021

-Continue reading Management Plan Submissions – You have until 24th January!
+Continue reading Management Plan Submissions Have CLosed

 We have crunched the data on the proposed route closures as detailed in the draft Greater Gariwerd Landscape Management Plan and the results are pretty shocking.
 Parks Victoria didn’t list individual route closures – instead they used the misleading term “climbing areas” when announcing what was being closed.
 Why is it misleading?
 Because each area can vary wildly in how many routes/problems they contain.
 32 “areas” on PV’s list contain less than 5 routes, whilst come areas contain over 100 (the average per area is 25).
 Even worse 26 “areas” out of 86 on their approved list contain less than 5 “ticks” on the crag – a good judge of an area’s popularity (is a crag with 5 ticks even worth assessing for climbers damage?)
 We extracted data from thecrag.com to get the real figures on the potential climbing losses if this management plan goes forward (which is highly likely).